-Britain mourns Prince Philip; leaders honor service to Queen
+UK mourns Prince Philip; leaders honor his service to queen

-LONDON (AP) — Britain mourned the death of Prince Philip, the husband of Queen Elizabeth II, on Friday as the BBC interrupted scheduled programming to broadcast the national anthem, “God Save the Queen.”
+LONDON (AP) — Britain mourned the death of Prince Philip, the husband of Queen Elizabeth II, on Friday from the moment the BBC interrupted scheduled programming to broadcast the national anthem, “God Save the Queen.”

-The flag at Buckingham Palace, the queen’s residence in London, was lowered to half-staff after the announcement of Philip’s death.
-The Royal Family’s website featured a black-and-white portrait of the prince, also known as the Duke of Edinburgh.
+Soon after the announcement, people began to line up outside Buckingham Palace to see the official death notice that had been attached to the gate.
+The flag at the palace, the queen’s residence in London, was lowered to half-staff.

-Prime Minister Boris Johnson said Philip “earned the affection of generations here in Britain, across the Commonwealth and around the world.”
+British Prime Minister Boris Johnson said Philip “earned the affection of generations here in Britain, across the Commonwealth and around the world.”

-“Like the expert carriage driver that he was, he helped to steer the royal family and the monarchy so that it remains an institution indisputably vital to the balance and happiness of our national life.”
+“Like the expert carriage driver that he was, he helped to steer the royal family and the monarchy so that it remains an institution indisputably vital to the balance and happiness of our national life,” Johnson said.

 Keir Starmer, leader of the opposition Labour Party, was among the first to offer his condolences, noting Philip’s long record of public service, first as as a naval officer during World War II then during more than 70 years of marriage to the queen.